mitchellhession/elist_ecommerce_analysis/README.md

 **Products:** Apple Airpods Headphones consistently ranked as the best-selling product, and in 2022, the top three products accounted for 70% of sales, while the Bose Headphones had the lowest number of sales across most years.

 **Loyalty Program:** The team recommends continuing with the loyalty program, as these customers make more purchases on average and spend an average of $30 more in 2022 per purchase even with their program discount.

+**Quarterly Trends:** Across 2019-2022, Elist sold an average of 89 Macbooks to North American customers each quarter, with average quarterly sales of $143.5K.
+The average order price of these Macbooks was $1600.

+**Refund Trends:** The Macbook Air Laptop gets refunded the most at 4.2%.
+However, the Apple Airpod Headphones have the highest count of refunds, at 657 refunds across all years.
+The gaming monitor and Macbook Air have 395 and 118 refunds, respectively.

+**Quarterly Trends:** Across all regions, direct has the highest number of orders.
+However, direct is not really a marketing channel as it indicates customers coming directly to the site.
+After direct, email has the second-highest number of orders in each region.

 # Technical Analysis
 Sample of pivot table used for seasonality insights is below.
 More detailed analysis is contained in the Excel Analysis Excel workbook in this repository.